sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Provides unlimited unique counter
+Short desc    : Provides unlimited unique counter
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package provides a kind of counter that provides unique
+Descript     : This package provides a kind of counter that provides unique
              : number values.
 Several counters can be created with different
              : names.
 The numeric values are not limited.
 ```